-Getting ThereThere are a number of trails in the wilderness area, so access can be from Highway 244 from the north, Highway 16A from the east, or Highway 87 from the south and west.
-Picking up a Black Elk Wilderness map (free) from the Norbeck Center, at Mount Rushmore, or at the chamber of commerce offices in Keystone, Custer, or Hill City, will be very helpful to your planning.
+Access to the Black Elk Wilderness Area can be from Highway 244 from the north, Highway 16A from the east, or Highway 87 from the south and west.
+Picking up a Black Elk Wilderness map (free) from the Norbeck Center, at Mount Rushmore, at ranger district offices or at the chamber of commerce offices in Keystone, Custer, or Hill City, will help you decide where you wish to get started.

 # 2 Lost Cabin Trail - 5 miles